 Let’s look at the traditions of Halloween, which make this festival more vibrant and enjoyable.

 The tradition of going door-to-door for handouts has been a part of Halloween festivities for a long time.
-But do you know that until the mid- 20th century, the treatment received by the children was not candied?
+But do you know that until the mid-20th century, the treatment received by the children was not candied?
 They get things like nuts, fruit, toys, and coins.
-Trick-or-treating rose in popularity in 1950, s and forced the candy companies to come up with wrapped candies.
+Trick-or-treating rose in popularity in the 1950s and forced the candy companies to come up with wrapped candies.
 People start favoring sweets.
 However, candy did not represent treats until the 1970s because, at that time, parents began fearing unwrapped things.

 The black cats were considered a bad omen and a symbol of the Devil from the Middle Ages.
 In ancient times, witches used to have black cats with them.
 Therefore, people started believing that cats were from the family of witches, and it assisted them in their dark magic.
 Black magic and cats were linked together, representing the Halloween sign.
 It provides a spooky ambiance on that day.